 The main treatment for cryptosporidiosis is effective HIV treatment.
 In conjunction with HIV treatment, antimicrobials can hasten clearance and improve resolution of diarrhea.
 No antimicrobial has been shown to be effective in the absence of HIV treatment.

 Cytomegalovirus (or CMV) is passed by close contact through sex and through saliva, urine, and other body fluids.
 It can be passed from mother to child during pregnancy and by breast-feeding.
-If you are not infected, safer sex may help prevent infection.
+If you are not infected, using condoms during sex may help prevent infection.

 Many people are infected with this virus, though they have no symptoms.
 In HIV-positive people, the infection can be extremely serious.
 Symptoms can include:

 - blind spots in vision, loss of peripheral vision